ShapeOfMatter/Mako-Bates/_papers/2021-01-29-symphony-darais-heath-estes-harris-hicks.md

 There are several differences:

 - Symphony is written in Haskell instead of Ocaml.
-- Symphony is mostly agnostic about the cryptographic primitives with which MPC opperations are carried out.
+- Symphony is mostly agnostic about the cryptographic primitives with which MPC operations are carried out.
 The authors seem to assume that one will use GMW or something like it, but claim that any MPC protocol would work (and the don't actually implement the distributed/encrypted version of the semantics anyway).
 - Instead of sequestering "parallel" vs "secure" computations, the [en\|de]cryptedness (and ownership and location) of _values_ is tracked in the type system.